astashov/liftosaur/src/docs/content/docs.md

 }
 ```

-But in that case if we ever change the required reps for the exercise to e.g. 10, it still will bump the bench press weight by 5 if we complete 5 or more reps, which is probably not what we want.
+But in that case, if we ever change the required reps for the exercise to e.g. 10, it will still bump the bench press weight by 5 if we complete 5 or more reps, which is probably not what we want.

 You can verify it works via playground.
 Scroll down to the "Playground" section, and try to set 5 completed reps, make sure in "State changes" you see that the `weight` got bumped.
 And if you set less than 5 completed reps, `weight` disappears from the state changes, meaning that state variable won't be changed anymore.